The Spice of Life: 9 Great Health Benefits of Ginger Tea

-Ginger tea contains antibacterial properties that help fight of the bacteria that can cause disease.
-The spicy kick in ginger can also help to loosen chest congestion that leads to coughs and soothe a sore throat by reducing inflammation.
-Ginger also contains high levels of vitamin C and magnesium that help to kick colds faster.
+Ginger tea also contains antibacterial properties that help fight of the bacteria that can cause disease.
+Furthermore, the spicy kick in ginger can help to loosen chest congestion that leads to coughs and soothe a sore throat by reducing inflammation.
+Ginger contains high levels of vitamin C and magnesium that help to kick colds faster.

 3. Improves Respiratory System

-One of the main components of ginger's allergy-fighting properties is the compound 6-gingerol (4).
-This compound blocks the activation of T-cells, which are responsible for the immune system’s overreaction to normal stimulus.
+One of the main components of ginger's allergy-fighting abilities is the compound 6-gingerol (4).
+This compound blocks the activation of T-cells, which are responsible for the immune system’s overreaction to normal stimuli.
 In a 2016 study conducted on mice, mice that received a diet containing 2 percent powdered ginger sneezed an average of 2.1 times versus the 15.2 times of the placebo group (5).

 Ginger is also beneficial in supporting overall lung health and has been used for 2,500 years as a healing root.
 Ginger helps to eliminate mucus, clearing the airways and making it easier to breathe.
 It also reduces inflammation that can cause wheezing and constricted feelings in the chest and throat (6).

 Healthy blood circulation can prevent dangerous illnesses such as blood clots.
 Drinking ginger tea can help keep circulation running at optimal levels, ensuring your body can perform the functions it needs to stay healthy.
 Ginger is a vasodilator that opens blood vessels and allows blood to flow through more easily.